Planning a Successful Butterfly Release

 Butterflies are a great addition to any celebration and weddings are certainly one of the best.
 Just as you choose a personal assistant, bridesmaid and flower girl, you should choose a Butterfly Attendant.
 This person will handle the butterflies as needed and it will be less worry for the bride and groom.

 Be sure to select a member of the IBBA to supply your butterflies, to make sure you will receive bright, healthy and strong butterflies that will make a beautiful release and magical memory.
-See the list of professional butterfly farmers at: http://www.butterflybreeders.org
+See our list of professional butterfly farmers by clicking here.

 Some rules for all releases include:

 (1) Butterflies should be released outside during daylight hours, on a sunny or overcast (but not rainy!) day with a temperature above 60 F. Ideally, you should plan to let them fly free no later than two hours before sunset.
 This will allow sufficient time for them to nectar (eat) and to find a safe hiding place for the night.

 (2) Hold your release in an area protected from the wind, or they will quickly disappear!
 A sunny, warm, flower-filled area or garden is best.
 The butterflies’ first flight is usually very short, and they will instinctively fly toward the brightest object — the bride or people wearing bright colors — or towards flowers and bouquets.